rhjensen79/robert-jensen.dk/content/posts/2021-secure-deployments-with-docker-and-traefik/index.md

 ```
 docker network create web
 ```
-If you want to use the network web, as I do in my example.
+If you want to use the network name web, as I do in my example.

 The Traefik docker compose file, is as below.
+Note i'm using :latest.
+That is not best practice.

 ```
 version: '3'